 The DAFO or Declaracion Asimilacion Fuera de Ordanacion is an important certificate of the Town Hall.
-It states that a house in the countrysite is built out of the official urban planning and so without valid (building) permit.
+It states that a house in the countryside is built out of the official urban planning and so without a valid (building) permit.
 Is not obligatory but most buyers nowadays desire this certificate from the seller when they purchase.
-The DAFO proofs that there aren´t (of have been) any legal procedures against the property, what type of ground it concerns, that all buildings are old enough to not be sanctioned anymore and that all service facilities are according to the rules.
+The DAFO proofs that there aren´t (or have been) any legal procedures against the property, what type of ground it concerns, that all buildings are old enough to not be sanctioned anymore and that all service facilities are according to the rules.
 It´s recommendable to include the costs in the initial price agreement and put them in the reservation contract of the real estate agent.

 A gestor is a Spanish professional that takes care of bookkeeping, administration, taxes and often also insurances (on commission base), like for a property or healthcare.
-A gestor is normally cheaper than a lawyer, but doesn´t have the same legal knowledge when it comes to real estate.
-Check if your gestor has the optional quality trade mark.
+A gestor is normally cheaper than a lawyer but doesn´t have the same legal knowledge when it comes to real estate.
+Check if your gestor has the optional quality trademark.

 Hacienda is the Spanish Tax Office.